-ELECTRONIC PARENT PORTAL --TYLER
+ELECTRONIC PARENT PORTAL --

-The Student Information System /Electronic Parent Portal called Tyler SIS is used throughout the North Allegheny School District.
-Tyler is a web-based gradebook and reporting system that provides parents access to student records related to their schedule and academic performance.
-Information on Tyler is not in final form and is subject to change.
+The Student Information System /Electronic Parent Portal is used throughout the North Allegheny School District.
+It is a web-based gradebook and reporting system that provides parents access to student records related to their schedule and academic performance.
+Information is not in final form and is subject to change.
 The Parent Portal provides parents with expanded capabilities, such as the opportunity to update demographic and contact information.
-Information to access Tyler can be found on the main North Allegheny webpage under Quick Links, Student Data Portal.
+Information to access the system can be found on the main North Allegheny webpage under Quick Links, Student Data Portal.